 'Just for fun'

 |The British first made contact with some Andamanese tribes in the 19th Century.|

 The recklessness and irresponsibility of these expeditions was all the more remarkable given the well-known catastrophic impact of contact on the other tribes of the islands.
 Their numbers had plummeted during British rule – the population of the Great Andamanese tribe, for instance, dropped from 5,000 to just 53 individuals.
-Both the Great Andamanese and another tribe, the Onge, had been left utterly dependent on handouts from the islands’ authorities, and many of the former had become addicted to opium.
+Both the Great Andamanese and another tribe, the Onge, had been left utterly dependent on handouts from the authorities, and many of the former had become addicted to opium.

 |For many years the government’s policy was to open up the Jarawa’s land – a road was built through their reserve in the 1970s.|

 In 1998, the Jarawa started to come out of the forest without their bows and arrows, and appear to have abandoned their previous hostility.
-They now have occasional contact with outsiders, visiting settlements or seeking medical attention.
+They now have some contact with outsiders, visiting settlements or seeking medical attention.
 However, they remain independent and self-sufficient on their land.
 The Sentinelese continue to reject any contact with outsiders, firing arrows at anyone who approaches their island.

-Fortunately, a concerted local and international campaign has succeeded in bringing about a real change in government policy towards the Jarawa and Sentinelese.
+Fortunately, a concerted local campaign and the international pressure brought about by Survival International supporters has succeeded in bringing about a real change in government policy towards the Jarawa and Sentinelese.
 The contact expeditions to the Sentinelese have stopped, and official policy has now shifted from forcibly integrating the tribes to allowing them to decide their own way of life, and the manner in which they choose to interact with the society around them.